-The problem was pretty much all my clothes didn’t fit anymore and I was always avoiding the camera so it’s difficult to find many but click here to be notified of my BEFORE and AFTER pictures when I finish my journey.
+The problem was pretty much all my clothes didn’t fit anymore and I was always avoiding the camera so it’s difficult to find many but click here to see my BEFORE and AFTER pictures at least where I’m at currently.

 I was uncomfortable and wanted a change so once we got out again in June I started it all.

 I’ve got 10 more pounds to go-15 as I slip over the holidays-but I now understand it’s truly a marathon not a sprint and I know the secrets.

 I live to eat, not eat to live.
 When I go off its full throttle.
 I put on 70 pounds in each pregnancy.
 However, if I’m going to diet and embrace a new lifestyle I’ve got two non-negotiables.

 - No matter what I’m going to eat late-night snacks, I enjoy it and will never stop.

 - Also, I won’t live on “rabbit food.”
 Like I said, I love to eat so it better be good.